Back to blog

 kubectl apply -f https://raw.githubusercontent.com/nvibert/gateway-api-samples/main/Rewrite%2C%20Redirect%2C%20Mirror/http-mirror-route.yaml

-The Gateway will forward the traffic to infra-backend-v1 as standard, but will also copy it across to infra-backend-v2 (purple arrow in the image below).
-The response from infra-backend-v1 will be processed normally by the Gateway but the responses from infra-backend-v2 will be ignored (red arrow).
+The Gateway will forward the traffic infra-backend-v1 as standard but copy it across to infra-backend-v2 (purple arrow in the image below).
+The response infra-backend-v1 will be processed normally by the Gateway, but the responses infra-backend-v2 will be ignored (red arrow).

 curl http://$GATEWAY/mirror